 Serious travel hackers have multiple cards for multiple situations, They're the people who get to fly business class while I'm still jammed into Economy.

 As a side note, you can also donate your Airmiles to charity should you wish.

 You can do a ton of research from home on the cheapest airfare for a certain destination, but some domestic airlines don't show up in flight search engines.
 This is where local advice is priceless.

-You'll probably find a Facebook group or three for the country you wish to visit.
+You'll probably find a Facebook group or three for the country you want to visit.
 Introduce yourself and ask around for local budget airlines.

 You could save a lot of money flying to a major airport and taking a cheap internal flight.
 This is especially true for budget travel in Europe.
 Fly into the cheapest destination possible and then use budget airlines to find connecting flights.

-In Brazil I learned that it can be cheaper to buy Airmiles through a local company (MaxMilhas) rather than buy flights directly through the airlines or flight comparison sites.
+I found a cool travel hack in Brazil too.
+It's often cheaper to buy Airmiles through a local company (MaxMilhas) rather than buy flights directly through the airlines or flight comparison sites.
 I would never have known this from my comfortable computer chair in the UK (and it's saved me £100s).

 9. Ditch the luggage

 While ditching your luggage may not reduce the price of the actual ticket, it can save you a huge amount in additional costs.
 Most airlines allow 10kg of luggage carry-on for free.
 It's amazing how much stuff you can pack if done properly!

 Watch Youtube videos and study up.
 Do you fold or roll?
 Do you always wear your heaviest clothes to the airport?
 Packing cubes or dry bags?